-Students tardy to school will be subject to the following per quarter:
+Students tardy to school will be subject to the following per quarter trimester:

-- On the 4th day of tardiness a student will receive a detention. - On the 7th day of tardiness a student will receive a half-day of in-school restriction. - On the 10th day of tardiness a student will receive a full day of in-school restriction. - 10+ days of tardiness will result in a detention for each subsequent day of tardiness.
+- On the 4th day of tardiness a student will receive a detention. - A lunch detention will be served for every additional tardy beyond four per trimester. - On the 7th day of tardiness a student will receive a half-day of in-school restriction. - On the 10th day of tardiness a student will receive a full day of in-school restriction. - 10+ days of tardiness will result in a detention for each subsequent day of tardiness.